Travel n Tour

 2- The agency

-Many people think they are smart enough to plan the tour by themselves and of course, it’s possible to do it.
-With the power of the internet and all the resources online, someone with a lot of free time and determination will be able to “patch” a decent schedule.
-But there are so many unknown aspects and so many things to think about that the trip will end up a disappointing experience.
-People have to understand that there are just too many things to settle for a single person with no experience or contact on-site.
+Many people think they are smart enough to plan the tour by themselves, and of course, it’s possible to do it.
+With the power of the internet and all the resources online, someone with a lot of free time and determination can “patch” a decent schedule.
+But there are so many unknown aspects and things to think about that the trip will end up being a disappointing experience.
+People must understand that there are just too many things to settle for a single person with no on-site experience or contact.
 The most difficult part is to plan the games or tournament with all the aspects surrounding it: transport, lodging, insurance, local guide, language barrier, quality, distances, visits, support, etc…

 Many companies organize sports tours, and some of them are good, of course.
 Most of them are only travel agencies putting a mask on and claiming to be specialists when somebody tells them about including sports.
 The truth is you need an agency that ONLY Does HOCKEY TOURS.
 Why?
-Simply because every member of the company is specialized and passionate about the same thing as you and because they most probably have a lot of experience in both of the designed field of competence (Hockey and Europe).
+Simply because every company member is specialized and passionate about the same thing as you and because they most probably have a lot of experience in both of the designed fields of competence (Hockey and Europe).

-To really know what can happen during a stay in a particular country, you need someone who has been there and learn about all the aspects of the place.
-This same person probably lived the same kind of experience as the one you want to accomplish, so he knows exactly what you need to do to make sure the trip is good as it can be.
-There are some good companies around, but they are pretty expensive since they have so many staff members to include on their payroll.
+To know what can happen during a stay in a particular country, you need someone who has been there and learned about the place’s aspects.
+This person probably lived the same kind of experience as the one you want to accomplish, so he knows exactly what you need to do to ensure the trip is as good as it can be.
+Some good companies are around, but they are pretty expensive since they have so many staff members to include on their payroll.

 3. The budget, the destination, and the length

 Probably the most challenging part of the procedure.
-Following your agency expertise, your team needs to agree on a goal, a size, and, of course, a realistic budget.
+Following your agency expertise, your team must agree on a goal, a size, and, of course, a realistic budget.
 The most frequent major mistake from travelers is planning to see too much!
 “Yeah, and why not?” you say.
-“Europe is small so that we can get everywhere in no time.”
+“Europe is small, so we can get everywhere quickly.”
 While that is true, the cold hard fact is that you will have a painful trip if you decide to move around too much.

-Traveling by bus (even superior coaches) for more than 2 hours per day can get very annoying for everybody and the mood can drop quickly.
+Traveling by bus (even superior coaches) for more than 2 hours daily can annoy everybody, and the mood can drop quickly.
 The other thing to think about is the kind of road ahead.
 Even on the highway, the buses are often limited to 90km/h, and since you most probably have some mountain roads to pass along the way, you will then be moving at an average of 40-50km/h.
-So a 100km itinerary that seems to be pretty short on a map can end up taking 2 hours in reality.
+So a 100km itinerary that seems pretty short on a map can take 2 hours.

-That is why you need to choose 2 or 3 “headquarters” to split your trip conveniently.
-You’ll be sure to avoid missing some great stuff while enjoying a short ride and keep the spirit up.
+You must choose 2 or 3 “headquarters” to conveniently split your trip.
+You’ll surely avoid missing some great stuff while enjoying a short ride and keep the spirit up.
 For example, a 10-day trip can be split among 2-3 major centers separated by 200-300 km.
 This way, you won’t be sleeping in 6 different hotels, which would involve a lot of packing and unpacking, and you will also have only 2 or 3 “transport” days that won’t waste an entire 24h on moving around.

-Remember that not all countries play hockey year-long and that you won’t be staying too much at the hotels, so do not target 5-stars or even 4-star resorts.
+Remember that not all countries play hockey year-long and that you won’t be staying too much at the hotels, so do not target 5-star or even 4-star resorts.
 Anyway, most 3-star hotels in Europe are excellent and affordable.
-Of course, it’s cheaper to stay a bit out of a city’s “hot spot,” and it doesn’t matter much since the bus and subway systems are much more developed and affordable than here.
+Of course, staying out of a city’s “hot spot” is cheaper, but it doesn’t matter much since the bus and subway systems are much more developed and affordable than here.

 4- Fundraising

-Most of the time, your team will have to think about fundraising for at least half of the total price.
+Most of the time, your team must consider fundraising for at least half the total price.
 While not a favorite part of the preparation, it’s still necessary since nobody wants to cut on the quality of a once-in-a-lifetime tour.
-That is why you have to find original and fun ways to make everybody participate.
-The easiest way is sponsorship, but you have to knock at many doors to find substantial money.
-It’s more realistic to see traditional ways in which I will not start to enumerate her.
-Give yourself time since you need a lot of ideas to find the best activities.
+That is why you must find original and fun ways to make everybody participate.
+The easiest way is sponsorship, but you must knock on many doors to find substantial money.
+Seeing traditional ways I will not start to enumerate her is more realistic.
+Give yourself time since you need many ideas to find the best activities.

 5- Final preparations

-An important part of the final preparations is to schedule regular meetings with everybody to make sure they do not forget anything.
-Unexpected things can and WILL happen during a tour, and it’s better to be fully prepared for every surprise that may pop on-site.
+An important part of the final preparations is to schedule regular meetings with everybody to ensure they do not forget anything.
+Unexpected things can and WILL happen during a tour, and it’s better to be fully prepared for every surprise that may pop up on-site.
 The biggest issue is probably insurance.

-Actually, while it’s essential to have this detail settle in priority, it’s also fairly easy to find some right insurance around.
-There is a lot of options that are, in most cases, very affordable and complete.
-Since their job or own insurances already cover some persons, it’s better to make people have their own protections and, of course, bring documents onboard.
-You should insist on having all required and useful papers in a binder kept by the agency consultant or a trustful people if you are traveling without a guide (not recommended).
-These should include allergy notices, medical notices, insurance coverages, passport photocopies, detailed contact numbers for every passenger, all the contact information for the various destinations, plane tickets copies, etc…
+While it’s essential to have this detail settled in priority, finding some right insurance around is also fairly easy.
+Many options are, in most cases, very affordable and complete.
+Since their job or own insurances already cover some persons, it’s better to make people have their protections and bring documents on board.
+You should insist on having all required and useful papers in a binder kept by the agency consultant or a trustworthy person if you are traveling without a guide (not recommended).
+These should include allergy notices, medical notices, insurance coverages, passport photocopies, detailed contact numbers for every passenger, all the contact information for the various destinations, plane ticket copies, etc…

-A detailed itinerary should also be provided for every group member, and all useful resources are given to make sure they can get around if lost or in trouble.
-Of course, all those details are supposed to be taken care of by the agency if you have chosen to use one.
-The team should have some “rules” or guidelines to follow since they need to remember that they won’t be home and that they need to stay most of the time altogether.
-Depending on the number of travelers and parents going along the team, it should be decided before the trip, which is responsible for each traveler who will be of minor age at the trip.
-Minors who are NOT traveling with their parents need to follow some rules to avoid any customs or on-site problems.
+A detailed itinerary should also be provided for every group member, and all useful resources should be given to ensure they can get around if lost or in trouble.
+Of course, the agency should take care of all those details if you have chosen to use one.
+The team should have some “rules” or guidelines to follow since they need to remember that they won’t be home and must stay most of the time altogether.
+Depending on the number of travelers and parents going along the team, it should be decided before the trip which is responsible for each traveler who will be of minor age at the trip.
+Minors NOT traveling with their parents need to follow some rules to avoid customs or on-site problems.
 A visit to the foreign affairs website ( [http://www.voyage.gc.ca/consular_home-en.asp] ) is very informative for all the details.

 Also, make sure that everybody has some local money on them at the time of departure but not too much since nobody wants to be stolen a large amount of cash if that should happen.
 Everybody should be aware of the current ratio of the Canadian dollar vs. the Euro (or else if going to an independent currency country).
 Check out oanda.com to have a real-time converter.